bchainhub/corecdn/README.md

 ```

 - **badge/mark**: This directory contains the badge or mark images.
 - **resolution**: This directory stores images of different resolutions.
-The resolution should be an integer value and can be one of the following options: 16, 32, 48, 64, 128, or 256.
+The resolution can be one of the following values: 16, 32, 48, 64, 128, or 256.
 - **{name}**: Replace this placeholder with the actual filename.
-- **png/svg**: Choose either the PNG or SVG directory based on the image format.
+- **png/svg**: Choose either the PNG or SVG file format based on your needs.

 ## CDN URLs